 Belfast, originally a raupo swamp, developed as a township following the establishment of farming runs in the 1850's and the commencement of agricultural and industrial activities a couple of decades later.
 Belfast is a highly significant area for local Maori.
 It has historically been a traditional thoroughfare for travelling between Kaiapoi and Banks Peninsula.
 The East Belfast ODP area extends east and west from Blakes Road which divides the new neighbourhood in two.
 The Main North Railway Line runs to the west and the Northern Arterial Motorway designation to the east.
 The Belfast Business Park (previously occupied by the Canterbury Freezing Works) is generally to the north.
 The Belfast/Northwood Key Activity Centre is to the south west.
 A defining feature of the site is the Kaputone Stream, which traverses the site.
 It is recognised as both an important natural feature of the area and as having cultural significance to local Iwi.
-East Belfast also contains Spring Grove, a Heritage Item that is recognised as being an important heritage resource for the Belfast Community.
+East Belfast Community.
 The construction of the Northern Arterial Motorway will require the realignment of the Kaputone Stream.